swangy/RN-boilerplate/README.md

 pod install
 ```

-You should see the `A0Auth0` pod being installed and linked to the sample app.
+You should see the `A0Auth0` pod being installed and linked to the boilerplate app.

 ### Android applications only